Olympus E-PL3 vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-PL3 does not provide wifi capability.

-Both the E-PL3 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the E-PL3 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The E-PL3 was replaced by the Olympus E-PL5, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-PL3 and A6000 can be found, respectively, in the Olympus E-PL3 Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-PL3 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.